OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-OLED-Expansion.md

 ## Using the OLED Expansion {#using-oled-expansion}

+// TODO: copy the introduction from the expansion hardware article, also include a link back to the hardware article

 We've developed a command line tool called `oled-exp` that will be your helper in all things related to the OLED Expansion.